 4 Where Essential Oils are Found

-Tracking the occurence of essential oils across the plant kingdom from early plant organisms to gymnospermae and all the sub classes of angiospermae provides insight about the evolutionary stage an essential oil represents.
+Tracking the occurrence of essential oils across the plant kingdom from early plant organisms to Gymnospermae and all the subclasses of Angiospermae provides insight about the evolutionary stage an essential oil represents.

 5 How Photosynthesis shapes essential oil composition

 Many essential oil components are produced in the chloroplast, connecting them directly to the energetic composition of visible light in various environments, in part determining the variation of essential oil composition in different geographical zones.

 A primer on natural.
 Industrial processors of plant materials have done their best to confuse the concepts of natural and synthetic.
 Despite terms like nature identical and similar ploys, biological substances are different from manmade ones in physical composition as well as in their effect in human physiology.

 Appendix A: The Eucaryotic Cell – An Overview